katiebumatay/CapstoneDevelopment/README.txt

 # CapstoneDevelopment

+Charette (0): Testing the formulation of text, color, size, and image variables

 Dev1: stopped at bug of trying to get variables to stay on click, make it show/hide properly, and trying to get the variable classes not to pile up

 Dev2: duplicated to Dev 3 right before trying to get rid of skrollr.
 Bugs from dev1 were all fixed and more variables like color and font were added.